-Ten Eastern Washington counties, including Adams, Asotin, Ferry, Garfield, Grant, Lincoln, Pend Oreille, Stevens, Whitman, and (rural) Spokane counties.
+Thirteen Eastern Washington counties, including Adams, Asotin, Chelan, Douglas, Ferry, Garfield, Grant, Lincoln, Okanogan, Pend Oreille, Stevens, Whitman, and (rural) Spokane counties.

 To qualify for the Rural Opportunities Loan Fund, you must present a rejection letter from a bank or other lending institution.
 We also require that applicants submit a completed Loan Fund Application and supporting documentation, including a business plan, personal and business financial information, pro forma financial projects, and the current valuation of your collateral.
 There is a non-refundable, $50 loan application fee.

 Applications are reviewed by a Loan Committee which has final loan approval authority.
 Applications are reviewed based on each potential borrower’s credit listing, character, collateral, business plan, ability to repay the loan, and the economic impact on the community.